new photographs from his folkie-beatnik era in the berkeley folk music festival collection.

 As the Berkeley Folk Music Festival’s digital repository begins to go online in beta form, all kinds of amazing items are surfacing from the over 50,000 artifacts.
 This one is for all the deadheads out there.
 Both the metadata librarians and documentarian Brian Miksis (who helped bring the Jerry Garcia: Before the Dead CD to fruition) noticed a young Jerry Garcia in attendance at the 1962 Winter Berkeley Folk Music Festival.

-Here he is listening to Sam Hinton, whose subtle ideas about how to interpret traditional folk music authentically we can imagine influencing Jerry perhaps.
+The first one features Jerry listening intently to a lecture at the University of California by Sam Hinton, whose subtle ideas about how to interpret traditional folk music authentically perhaps influenced the aspiring young Garcia.

 These are just some of the many treasures that will emerge from this incredible collection as the Berkeley Folk Music Festival Project develops.